bryansteiner/gpu-passthrough-tutorial/README.md

     <img src="./img/lstopo.png" width="450">
 </div><br>

 It's time to edit the XML configuration of our VM.
-I've added the following lines of code (customize for your processor):
+I've added the following lines of code to pass physical cores #6-11 to the guest and leave physical cores #0-5 with the host (customize for your processor):

 ```
 <vcpu placement="static">12</vcpu>